Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 One type of weather condition besides perhaps heavy snow or frozen ice that may occasionally lead to a meeting being abandoned is that of thick fog, as it will be deemed too dangerous to race, once the 'hare controller' has lost sight of the lure and its distance to the leading dog.

-As all 'Predictors' will know, race conditions affect results and therefore play a vital role in understanding 'The Science of Greyhound Race Prediction'!
+As all 'Punters' will know, race conditions affect results and therefore play a vital role in understanding 'The Science of Greyhound Race Prediction!'

-In this section, I mention the dog racing distances used here in the United Kingdom & Ireland and explain how standard prefixes identify each race distance.
+In this section, I mention the dog racing distances used here in the United Kingdom & Ireland and explain how different prefixes identify each standard race distance.
 Please see British & Irish Greyhound Track Race Lengths

 Greyhound Predictor Software v2.0 lets you predict 3 race lengths: 515 metres = 563 yards, 500 metres = 547 yards and 480 metres = 525 yards.
-When studying raceform, please select a race close to any of these distances to obtain the best predictions!
+When studying form, please select a race run close to any of these three distances to obtain the best predictions!

 All race lengths can be displayed in metres or yards by choosing Options from the Main Menu.
 Alternatively, you can pre-set your own distance measurements by finding the Configuration Utility on your computer: (Start - Programs - Greyhound Predictor v2.0 - Configuration) as the default mode of your choice, each time you start up Greyhound Predictor only then will these race settings be saved for you!